nkuik/learning_plan/dsb_plan.md

 # DSB plan

 Now that I'm working at [DSB](https://dsb.dk), I've started to think about the directions and topics that I'd like to learn, improve, and focus on.
-After a decent amount of thought, there is a position in my head that lies at the intersection of my goals and interests.
+After a decent amount of thought, there is a role in my head that lies at the intersection of my goals and interests.

 ## Ideal Job